fossfreedom/coverart-browser/README.md

 Random Musings:

 1. Consider when double clicking the album whether to create a playlist to play the album from or like currently just to wipe the Queue and add the tracks from the album
-2. May be add a right click option to queue or create a playlist the album
-3. Maybe hover over the album to display important facts - number of tracks, duration etc.  Have a look how clementine/banshee handles this
+2. Maybe hover over the album to display important facts - number of tracks, duration etc.  Have a look how other media players handles this
-4. Possible right click and display all tracks in a submenu to allow you to play a given track.
+3. Possible right click and display all tracks in a submenu to allow you to play a given track.

 Other random stuff.